reeMach/SysAdmin-Journey-2024/Documentation/Networking.md

     - Raspberry Pi

-**Configuring pfSense to preference**
+##Configuring pfSense to preference
 - Because I'm typing this after configuring pfSense, some steps may be missed.
 Web interface > console.
 The console is actually not that bad, but the web interface is pretty well done.

+**Initial Setup**
 1. Connect to your router (pfSense - 192.168.1.1) and login with the default credentials.
 Should be admin/pfsense.
 2. Of course, change the default credentials!
     - System > User Manager > Edit admin (pencil icon) > Enter new password > Save
 3. DNS Server can be 1.1.1.1 or 8.8.8.8 - We'll setup piHole later though.
 4. Setup DHCP, but setup a different Lan IP address instead of using the 192.168.0.1 schema
     - Useable ranges:
         - 10.0.0.0 to 10.255.255.255 (Class A range)
         - 172.16.0.0 to 172.31.255.255 (Class B range)
         - 192.168.0.0 to 192.168.255.255 (Class C range)
     - Subnet Mask: 255.255.255.0
     - CIDR Notation: /16 (65,536 addresses) or /24 (256 addresses)
     - Restart devices or release the IP address on Windows devices via command prompt > ipconfig /release > ipconfig /renew
+5. Open a browser > Visit IP address for pfSense > Login > Interface > Assignments
+    - Hope you know the physical MAC address of each ethernet port.
+If not, check your physical device to see if your ethernet ports are labeled.
+    - Assign WAN and LAN interface to the appropriate ethernet port and plug in the respective cable.
+Save.

+**DHCP Server**
+1. Services > DHCP Server > Enable DHCP server on LAN interface
+    - DHCP Backend: Kea DHCP (ISC DHCP EOL)
+    - Range: Leave like 10-20 addresses for static mapping later
+2. Save.

+**Port Forward**
+- Want to spin up that MC server?
+1. Firewall > NAT > Add
+    - Protocol: TCP (Defaulted to Any.
+For some reason when you switched this part to TCP, the option "Destination port range" didn't appear.
+Refresh and try again.)
+    - Destination Port Range - Custom: #####
+    - Redirect target IP: Address or Alias - Private IP of the device hosting the server
+    - Redirect target port: Other - ##### (Same as above)